 From the balcony atop the south porch, the four presidents looked across the campus.
 Hovey [the founding president and a Union general in the Civil War], resting on the arm of President Cook, noted the carefully laid out streets, the jangling little street car, and the many, many trees where once there had been only a cornfield.
 Cook told him of the terrible storm in June 1892, the wind, the lightning, and the rain.
 The roof had been torn off Old Main, eleven of her sixteen chimneys demolished, water had stood four inches deep in the study hall floor.
 He showed him the Lincoln tree that had been broken in half.
 It had taken six weeks to clear the campus and the town (p.
 207).

-founder of the town of Normal, and he
+founder of the town of Normal, Illinois (home of ISNU), and he

-was an early proponent of beautifying campus and town settings with
+was an early proponent of beautifying the campus and town with

-and shrubs.
-Mr. Fell was a close political friend of Abraham Lincoln
+before moving to Bloomington in 1833.
+Mr. Fell was a close political friend

 The Replacement, Rival Lincoln Memorial Tree